thk2b/circlechat/README.md

 The client is a single page application, build with react (+react router) and redux.
 The layout is implemented with css grid.

-Finally, the client is available under two color themes (light and dark).
+- available under two color themes (light and dark).
+- infinite scroll: more messages are fetched when the user has scrolled to the top of a chat.
+- loading bars indicate that a server response is pending.

 The store is unit-tested with jest.
 The test command is `docker-compose run client npm test`.